Nehal Abu-Lail, Ph.D.

 - 2004 - The American Institute of Chemists Award for outstanding Ph.D. thesis, New England

-- 2003 - WPI Graduate Student Organization Travel Award to present a paper at the 103rd ASM General Meeting, Washington, DC
+- 2003 - WPI graduate student organization travel award to present a paper at the 103rd American Society for Microbiology meeting held in Washington, DC

-- 2002 - WPI Graduate Student Organization Travel Award to present a paper at the 223rd ACS National Meeting held in Orlando, Florida
+- 2002 - WPI graduate student organization travel award to present a paper at the 223rd American Chemical Society national meeting held in Orlando, Florida

-- 2002 - The Colloids and Surface Science Division Award for best poster in the 223rd ACS National Meeting held in Orlando, Florida
+- 2002 - The Colloids and Surface Science Division award for best poster in the 223rd American Chemical Society national meeting held in Orlando, Florida

-- 1991–1996 - Academic Honors with Distinction, Jordan University of Science and Technology
+- 1991–1996 - Academic honors with distinction, Jordan University of Science and Technology, Irbid, Jordan

 - Associate Professor - Gene and Linda Voiland School of Chemical Engineering & Bioengineering, Washington State University, Pullman, WA - 2012–present